a7mdka7la/PizzaRestaurantOrderingSystem/DesignPatterns.md

-## Current components of the personnel computer ordered by level of technical familiarity

 ## 1. Singleton Pattern
 ### Description:
 The Singleton Centralizes the control of an object and makes sure that there is only one instance of the class in the system.